demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-defenders-list
 ***
 Retrieve a list of defenders and their information.
-Minimum user role required to access this endpoint - vulnerabilityManager.

 #### Base Command
 `prisma-cloud-compute-defenders-list`

+#### Requires Role
+vulnerabilityManager

 #### Input

 | **Argument Name** | **Description** | **Required** |